 Therefore, check for multiple signs exhibited by your Snake Plant before applying the treatment.

-Let us look at the signs of root rot in detail to help you analyze the situation.
+Have a look at the signs of root rot in detail to analyze the situation.

 One of the earliest signs of root rot problem is changing leaf color.

-The outer bottom leaves may start turning yellow, with a few brownish patches throughout the leaf surface, and the affected leaves will soon start dropping.
+The outer bottom leaves may start turning yellow, with a few brownish patches throughout the leaf surface.

 Over time, the yellowing will spread to the rest of the foliage.